mdodovic/OpenMP-Multithread-Framework/README.md

 ## [task2](https://github.com/mdodovic/OpenMP-Multithread-Framework/tree/main/task1_simplex)

 Sequential code is modified and then both basic and modified codes are sped up using the **working sharing directive _for_**.
-This working sharing directive can divide total amount using different techniques (_static_, _dynamic_, _guided_) with variable _unit-of-work_ sizes.
+This working sharing directive can divide the total amount using different techniques (_static_, _dynamic_, _guided_) with variable _unit-of-work_ sizes.

 ## [task3](https://github.com/mdodovic/OpenMP-Multithread-Framework/tree/main/task1_simplex)